drisso/awst_analysis/README.md

 The code in this repository can be used to reproduce the results of Risso and Pagnotta (2020).

-The file `seqc.Rmd` contains the code to reproduce the results in Figure 2, Figure 3, and Supplementary Figures 1-3.
+The folder `SyntheticExperiment` contains the code to reproduce the results in Figure 2, Figure 3, and Supplementary Figures 1-5.

-The file `lgg.Rmd` contains the code to reproduce the results in Figure 4 and Supplementary Figures 4-9.
+The folder `LowerGradeGliomaExperiment` contains the code to reproduce the results in Figure 4 and Supplementary Figures 6-16.

-The file `cbmc.Rmd` contains the code to reproduce the results in Figure 5 and Supplementary Figure 10.
+The folder `CordBloodMononuclearCellsExperiment` contains the code to reproduce the results in Figure 5 and Supplementary Figures 17-18.

 ## References